nushell/nushell.github.io/book/types_of_data.md

 :::

-Accessing lists' data is done by placing a `.` before a bare integer:
+Accessing a lists' data is done by placing a `.` before an integer literal:

 ```nu
 > [a b c].1
 b
 ```

-To get a sub-list from a list, you can use the [`range`](/commands/docs/range.md) command:
+To return multiple rows (a sub-list) from a list, you can use the [`range`](/commands/docs/range.md) command:

 ```nu
 > [a b c d e f] | range 1..3